Riskified/sdk_net/README.md

 sdk_net
 =======

-An implementation of the Riskified API implemented in C# for .NET
+An implementation of the Riskified API in C# for .NET See Riskified.SDK.Sample for usage example